• Writing

 The quality ratio is the same.
 The level of originality wavers.
 They’ve been very successful recently.

-for sustainability – it’s a unique genre.
-It bounces off every other style of
+As for sustainability – it’s a unique genre.
+It bounces off every other style of music, so if any style of music becomes fashionable or popular, then the bootlegs can reflect that

 it’s constantly evolving and bouncing off styles.
 It’s always fresh